 Our favourite spot for a cold beer is Finca del Mar, on the way to the southern tip of the peninsula, near the Plaza de Francia.
 Once you have quenched your thirst, the plaza offers excellent photo opportunities.

 If you want to kindle the pirate spirit within you, you will have to find Pedro Mandinga.
 It is Panama’s first craft rum distiller and the first dedicated rum bar in Casco Viejo.
 Ask to taste the house rums or indulge in one of their many rum based cocktails.

 Enjoy the street scene

 One can spend countless hours walking through Casco Viejo’s narrow streets, simply absorbing its distinctive character.
 The promenade built atop the old city wall has some of the best views in town.
 It stretches from Plaza de Francia at the very tip of the peninsula, to the former Union Club.
 From there you can watch the ships waiting to enter the canal.
-Further along, you can appreciate the shade of the bougainvillea canopy or look through the crafts sold by the Guna women.
+Further along, you can appreciate the shade of the bougainvillaea canopy or look through the crafts sold by the Guna women.

 There are many restaurants in Casco, and representatives holding a menu will most certainly approach you.
 Do not shy away, it is actually a convenient way to explore the menu, ask questions and compare options.

-As much as we enjoy walking to Casco Viejo during daytime, I would advise making use of a taxi after sunset.
+As much as we enjoy walking to Casco Viejo during the daytime, I would advise making use of a taxi after sunset.
 Uber is our preferred means of transport while Lyft also operates in Panama City.